 In 1886 3,000 people arrived for the first Warwickshire county cricket match at Edgbaston.
-Over 100 years of cricket later and the stadium is even bigger and better, and still draws the crowds.
+Over 100 years of cricket later and the stadium is even bigger and better.
 If you’re visiting in the summer, make sure you see the Bears in action.
 With the traditional format or the faster paced t20 to choose from, you’ll find your match at Edgbaston.

 Home to Aston Villa Football Club since 1897, Villa Park hosts 43,000 cheering fans every match day.
 Whether you’re in the stands or a box, the amazing atmosphere and friendly crowd means a Villa game is fun for all the family.
 Want to see behind the scenes?
 Take a stadium tour and explore the pitch, changing rooms and manager’s bench close up.

 Sitting in 550 acres of beautiful North Warwickshire countryside, the Belfry is a stunning spot for a round of golf.
 Follow in the footsteps of golfing legends, improve your swing with some tuition or have your own Ryder Cup competition at the mini golf.

 Situated in the lush greenery of Perry Park, the Alexander Stadium hosts national and international athletics, as well as music events and one day festivals.
 A recent refurbishment means, whatever brings you to the stadium, you’ll have a great time in its top notch facilities.

 Whether it’s tennis or squash, a swim or a class, you’ll find just what you need to make an energetic day of it at Edgbaston Priory Club.
 If spectating is more your style, the club also hosts world-class players each year at the Aegon Classic tennis tournament.